 - Persons 12 through 15 years of age may operate a PWC provided the operator has completed a boating education course approved by Utah State Parks and Recreation, has in his or her possession the certificate issued by the course provider, and is under the direct supervision of a responsible person who is at least 18 years old.

 - Persons 16 through 17 years of age may operate a PWC provided the operator has completed a boating education course approved by Utah State Parks and Recreation and has in his or her possession the certificate issued by the course provider.

 - Motorized boats and sailboats may be operated by a person under 16 years of age only if they are under the direct supervision of a responsible person who is at least 18 years old.

 Vessel operators who are required to have a Boater Education Card must carry the card on board the vessel and have it available for inspection by an enforcement officer.

-All states that have mandatory boater education requirements will accept the Utah Boater Education Card.
+All states that have mandatory boater education requirements will accept the Boating Safety Education Certificate.
 Likewise, Utah will accept boating education cards that are issued by states that meet NASBLA requirements.

 Is the Boating Card the same as a Boating License?

 The Utah Boater Education Card is proof that you have successfully completed an approved boating safety course.
 Since the boater education card does not expire and does not need to be renewed, it is not called the Utah Boating License.